maoxingda/json_struct/README.md

 # deserialize c++ struct from json stream
 ---
 ## usage
-### you must follow the rules below:
+1. install jstructtool.exe

-1. declare struct in form of
+2. you must declare struct in form of
 ```
 struct struct_name
 {